Diffeomorphisms with positive metric entropy: Introduction

+From a probabilistic perspective, ergodicity is the most basic irreducibility property of a dynamical system.
+A measurable map $f\colon M\to M$ is {\em ergodic} with respect to an invariant probability measure $\mu$ if every $f$-invariant subset of $M$ is $\mu$-trivial: $f^{-1}(A) = A$ implies $\mu(A) = 0$ or $1$, for every measurable $A\subset M$.
+In the context of this paper, where $M$ is a compact manifold, $f$ is a homeomorphism, and $\mu=m$ is a normalized volume, ergodicity is equivalent to equidistribution of almost every orbit: for $m$-almost every $x\in M$ and every continuous $\phi\colon M\to \RR$,

+Is ergodicity with respect to volume a typical property?
+The question was first addressed by Oxtoby and Ulam in the 1930's \cite{OU}, who proved that the {\em generic} volume-preserving homeomorphism is ergodic; that is, the set of ergodic maps in the space $\Homeo_\mathrm{vol}^+(M)$ of volume-preserving homeomorphisms contains a countable intersection of open and dense sets in the uniform topology.
+A natural question, still open in general, is whether such a result extends to the space of volume-preserving {\em diffeomorphisms}.

+If one looks at the other extreme of regularity, $C^\infty$ diffeomorphisms, ergodicity is not a typical property at all: KAM theory guarantees on any manifold of dimension at least $2$ an {\em open} set of diffeomorphisms in $\Diff^\infty_\mathrm{vol}(M)$ that are not ergodic.
+This paper focuses on the lowest class of differentiability, $C^1$ diffeomorphisms, where the question is still open: {\em is ergodicity a generic property in the space $\Diff^1_\mathrm{vol}(M)$ of $C^1$ volume-preserving diffeomorphisms of a compact manifold $M$?}

+As a first approach to this question, one should ask whether the techniques of the Oxtoby-Ulam proof can be extended to the $C^1$ setting.
+There is an immediate obstruction: metric entropy.
+The same technique (namely periodic approximation) that proves genericity of ergodicity in \cite{OU} also proves that the metric entropy $h_{m}(f)$ of a generic $f\in \Homeo_\mathrm{vol}^+(M)$ is $0$.
+The corresponding statement is false for $\Diff^1_\mathrm{vol}(M)$, as we explain below: there are {\em open} sets of diffeomorphisms $f\in\Diff^1_\mathrm{vol}(M)$ with $h_{m}(f)>0$. { Thus the Oxtoby-Ulam technique cannot be na\"ively extended from the $C^0$-category to prove general results about $C^1$-generic diffeomorphisms.}
-In this respect, it is notable that the Oxtoby-Ulam construction, based on periodic approximation, implies that generic conservative homeomorphisms have zero metric entropy.
-In contrast, positive metric entropy appears robustly in $\Diff^1_m(M)$, as can be seen most easily in the case of {\em Anosov maps}.
-Interestingly, the {\em uniformly hyperbolic} behavior that gives rise to positive metric entropy in Anosov systems is also the source of a powerful mechanism for ergodicity, of a very different nature than the Oxtoby-Ulam mechanism.

-We will show that positive metric entropy is associated with {\em non-uniformly hyperbolic} behavior for generic diffeomorphisms in $\Diff^1_m(M)$.
-This is enough for us to conclude:
+This phenomenon of robustly positive entropy is most clearly demonstrated by the Anosov maps, in which every direction in the tangent bundle to $M$ sees expansion or contraction under iteration of the derivative $Df^n$.
+Interestingly, this {\em uniformly hyperbolic} behavior that gives rise to positive metric entropy in Anosov systems is also the source of a powerful mechanism for ergodicity, known as the Hopf argument~\cite{Anosov}, which is of a very different nature than the Oxtoby-Ulam mechanism.
+Here we show for generic diffeomorphisms in $\Diff^1_\mathrm{vol}(M)$, positive metric entropy is associated with a strong type of non-uniformly hyperbolic behavior, which we call \emph{non uniformly Anosov}.
+Harnessing this nonuniform hyperbolicity, we prove: